 Collect Medical Evidence.
 One of the most important questions on the form is the objective medical evidence.
 If nothing is listed here, Social Security may just ignore your form!
 You do not need a million pieces of medical evidence, but one or two pieces of evidence can make a big difference.
 Here’s some more info on how to get some medical evidence.

-Remind Your Doctor.
+Help Your Doctor.
 When your doctor answers the medical evidence question, she may or may not have all your test results in the file and she may or may not take the time to look through the file to find what is there.
 Don’t take the risk!
 If you have an important test result, bring your doctor a copy.
 If you have had more than one good test result, it is really great if you can put together a brief list of test dates, locations, and outcomes.
-It is really helpful if you can hand your doctor this at the same time as you hand her the RFC form.
 Do not assume that your doctor will remember/find test results if you do not hand it to her and point it out to her.

 Use the right function form.
 The function form created by Social Security is not very specific and is missing a lot of important questions.
 It is better to use a specific function form with the right kind of questions.